rymaju/c4c-express-internal-backend/README.md

 This will generate a cert.pem and key.pem needed for HTTPS.
 Chrome and other browsers will give a warning when you connect, but it can be ignored.

-Edot the `.env` file in the root folder with the URI for your mongoDB connection and the passphrase for the SSL certificate like so:
+Create a file named `.env` in the root folder with the URI for your mongoDB connection and the passphrase for the SSL certificate like so:

 ```
 ATLAS_URI=mongodb+srv://backend:<password>@cluster0-bapim.mongodb.net/test?retryWrites=true&w=majority